Melvin E. Page: Biography

 Page was born at Picture Rocks, Pennsylvania and established a dentistry practice in Muskegon, Michigan, in 1919.
 Page was influenced by the pseudo-nutritional ideas of Weston Price.
 He joined the staff of a nearby hospital where he conducted blood chemistry tests and developed pseudoscientific ideas on dental health.
 Page argued that for bones and teeth to stay healthy there has to be a calcium-to-phosphorus ratio of 10:4 present in the blood and if this ratio was maintained then absorption of dentures would not occur.
 Milk and sugar consumption are not recommended as they destroy the correct calcium-phosphorus balance and rot the teeth.
 Page's ideas were not well received in the dentistry profession and he was deemed a quack.
 He moved to Florida and whilst waiting for a new dentistry licence took up a career as a fisherman.

 Page obtained a new licence and set up a clinic in St. Petersburg in 1940.
-The clinic conducted unusual practices for example, his dental patients stayed at the clinic for two weeks and were fed seaweed supplements and had their body chemistry examined.
-Page clashed with the Federal Trade Commission (FDA) as he marketed a mineral supplement known as "Ce-kelp" with false health claims.
+The clinic conducted unusual practices; for example, his dental patients stayed at the clinic for two weeks and were fed seaweed supplements and had their body chemistry examined.
+Page clashed with the Food and Drug Administration (FDA) as he marketed a mineral supplement known as "Ce-kelp" with false health claims.
 In 1940, he was stopped by the FDA for selling Ce-kelp as he advertised the product as curing everything from cataracts to cancer.
 The FDA charged Page with "unfair and deceptive" acts based on his false claims that Ce-kelp would supply minerals missing from modern diets due to rainfall having washed them from the soil and restoring impoverished glands by supplying necessary salts.

 Balancing body chemistry

 Page coined the term "balancing body chemistry" which was described by medical experts as a quack concept without scientific basis.
 He considered tooth decay to be an "outstanding example of systemic chemical imbalances."
 He promoted the "Page Food Plan" which encouraged people to eat green vegetables and trace minerals to balance their body chemistry.
 He also utilized micro doses of endocrine extracts to balance the body chemistry of his patients.
-One of Page's irrational methods was to measure the length of his patients arms or legs.
+One of Page's irrational methods was to measure the length of his patients' arms or legs.
 These anthropological measurements allegedly reflected the "genetic disposition" of how much juice their bodies needed.